TravisWheelerLab/polyA/README.md

 #### Using ULTRA

-TODO(Audrey): Expand explanation of why this is useful

-The command line options --seqFile seq.fasta with --ultraPath ultra_path will include tandem repeats in the competing annotations of the sequence.
+The optional use of ULTRA allows polyA to include tandem repeats (TRs) in the competing annotations of the target sequence.
+Doing so removes the dependency on pre-masking TRs prior to annotation, allows TRs to outcompete potentially weak fragmentary family annotation , and allows a family annotation to outcompete a TR.
-The option --ultraOutput ultra_output.txt can also be used if ULTRA was ran on seq.fasta prior.
+The command line option --sequences seq.fasta (with --ultra-path if necessary) will run ULTRA with polyA or --ultra-data ultra_data.txt can be used if ULTRA was ran on seq.fasta prior.

 ### Additional software